-- 1. Under a renegotiated agreement with CPRM in March 2008, the Company maintains an interestbearing term deposit to cover the future debt obligation plus applicable interest.
+- 1. Under a renegotiated agreement with CPRM in March 2008, the Company maintains an interest-bearing term deposit to cover the future debt obligation plus applicable interest (Note 5).
 In July 2021, the Company again renegotiated its agreement with CPRM.
-As a result of this renegotiation, the Company paid R\$1,800,000 (\$444,060) to CPRM in 2021 and it was agreed that the Company would pay CPRM R\$6,871,711 (\$1,695,251) upon the issuance of its mining license.
-The Company had not received its mining license as at December 31, 2022 and as such, no amounts were accrued at year end for this contingent liability.
-The amounts previously accrued by the Company under the prior superseded agreement with CPRM have been reversed in 2021 in the exploration and evaluation expenses on the consolidated statement of comprehensive loss. - 2.
-Minimum commitments relating to management contracts to be made for termination without cause were approximately \$4,678,000.
-These contracts require that additional payments of up to \$8,478,000 be made upon the occurrence of certain events such as a change of control of the Company.
+As a result of this renegotiation, the Company paid R\$1,800,000 (\$444,060) to CPRM in 2021 and it was agreed that the Company would pay CPRM R\$6,871,711 (\$1,873,200) upon the issuance of its mining license.
+The Company had not received its mining license as at December 31, 2023 and as such, no amounts were accrued at year end for this contingent liability. - 2.
+Minimum commitments relating to management contracts to be made for termination without cause were approximately \$5,298,000.
+These contracts require that additional payments of up to \$7,935,000 be made upon the occurrence of certain events such as a change of control of the Company.
 The change of control commitment includes a component based on the Company's current share price.
 As a result of this inclusion, the change of control commitment reported increases or decreases in relation to the change in share price during the period. - 3.
 The Company has agreed with INCRA to provide 60 months of support for any resettled citizens resulting from the Company's mining activities at its Volta Grande Project.
 The Company's obligation is contingent on resettlement of citizens.
 No resettlement has occurred to date and as such, no payments have been made nor any expenses accrued in relation to this agreement. - 4.
 The Federal Constitution of Brazil has established that the States, municipalities, federal district and certain agencies of the federal administration are entitled to receive royalties for the exploitation of mineral resources by holders of mining concessions (including extraction permits).
 The royalty rate for gold is currently 1.5% Federal law 13,540/17 arising from the sale of the mineral product, less the sales taxes of the mineral product.
 No royalties are currently due.